influxdata/iot-api-python/README.md

 $ source virtualenv/bin/activate
 ```

-Once your virtual environment has been activated, you will want to install Flask and Jinja.
+After activation completes, use the `pip` package installer (included with Python) to
-Python uses pip to manage dependencies, so you will use the following command.
+install Flask and Jinja
 ```bash
 $ pip install Flask
 $ pip install Jinja
 ```

-### Create a simple Flask Application
+### Create a Flask Application

-To spin up a simple Flask application, you will create a new file called ```app.py```.
+In your project, create a `app.py` file that contains the following:
 ```python
 from flask import Flask
 app = Flask(__name__)